tangdaoyuan/instagram-tornado/README.md

 ```
 --help -h           Show help message and exit.

---login_user  -u    Instagram login user.
+--login-user  -u    Instagram login user.

---login_pass  -p    Instagram login password.
+--login-pass  -p    Instagram login password.

 --filename    -f    Path to a file containing a list of users to scrape.

 --destination -d    Specify the download destination.
 By default, media will
                     be downloaded to <current working directory>/<username>.

---retain_username -n  Creates a username subdirectory when the destination flag is
+--retain-username -n  Creates a username subdirectory when the destination flag is
                       set.

---media_types -t    Specify media types to scrape.
+--media-types -t    Specify media types to scrape.
 Enter as space separated values.
                     Valid values are image, video, story, or none.
 Stories require
-                    a --login_user and --login_pass to be defined.
+                    a --login-user and --login-pass to be defined.

 --latest            Scrape only new media since the last scrape.
 Uses the last modified
                     time of the latest media item in the destination directory to compare.